robwakefield/evoChess/README.md

 To play an AI against another, import the ChessMatch class in your program
 - Example of use in the main method of [chessMatch.py](chessMatch.py)

+# Implement an AI

+1. Create a new file in AI/
+2. Create a class in that file that inherits PlayerAI (imported from AI.playerAI)
+3. Implement the `make_move` method.
+This should return the move you want to make